geforcefan/ercanakyuerek.de/content/posts/wasi/3-implementing-library-functions.md

 ```

 ## Spline implementation
 In summary, I have developed a solution for the problem discussed earlier, but I won't delve too deeply into the technical details.
 The primary function of my implementation, ``bezier_fast``, computes the position on a bezier curve based on a given ``t`` parameter.
 Additionally, ``estimate_length`` is used to calculate the curve's length very quickly with a ``low step size``.
-This estimation is necessary to determine how many nodes we should makeBezierSplineCurve.
+This estimation is necessary to determine how many nodes we should bezierSplineCurve.
 With this method, we can create densely populated nodes depending on the curve's length.
-The makeBezierSplineCurve function executes the procedure I just described.
+The `bezierSplineCurve` function executes the procedure I just described.
 Naturally, we can always measure the distance between the evaluated position and the previous one to obtain the curve's total length, which we simply pass through the ``get_length`` function.
 Lastly, ``get_position_at_distance`` searches for the minimum node at a specified distance and linearly interpolates the position to the next node.
-We have successfully achieved the ability to makeBezierSplineCurve uniformly spaced points on the curve.
+We have successfully achieved the ability to bezierSplineCurve uniformly spaced points on the curve.

 ``src/spline.cc:``